paulbilinski/Git_Huff_CentEvo/README_Huffkinetichore.txt

 After renaming, moved to the cluster and made it into mosaik ready .dat.
 Operations were executed in the ~/huffwork/Mosaikmapping/ directory on the cluster.
-Then build the sequences and submit the script via (all files must go to correct dir):
+Then build the sequences and submit the script via (all files must go to correct dir, and you have to copy over the Submitfulltest.sh and the Mosaik executables, submit must also be altered to contain bigmemh Q):

 	./MosaikBuild -fr ReadyForMosaik_NAME.txt -oa ReadyForMosaik_NAME.dat
 	sbatch Submitfulltest.sh ReadyForMosaik_nonknob.dat